-4 ideas to help kick procrastination
+4 ideas to help stop procrastinating in 2022

 Many of us have made procrastination an art form; coming up with a myriad of ways to duck and weave and simply avoid whatever it is that needs to be done.